antocuni/capnpy/doc/index.rst

      ``schema.capnp``)

   2. **pyx mode**: generate pyx modules, which are then compiled into native extension modules by Cython and GCC.
 It is optimized for speed on CPython.

-XXX explain how to enable cython support with setup.py

 Quick example
 -------------